The truth about church shootings

 Reading the headlines, you might get the impression that sacred spaces are increasingly unsafe and that religion itself is under attack in America.

-Understandably, that's how many Christians, particularly Southern Baptists, seemed to feel after Sunday's horrific shooting at a small church in Sutherland Springs, Texas.
+Understandably, that's how many Christians, particularly Southern Baptists, seemed to feel after Sunday's massacre of innocents at First Baptist in Sutherland.
 The attack targeted more than a single congregation, wrote one prominent Southern Baptist.
 It was an assault on Christianity itself.

 But most attacks at houses of worship aren't really about religion, experts say.
 And even with the steady rise of shootings and hate crimes, spiritual sanctuaries remain among the more secure spots to spend a Sunday morning.